danio86/SlackBook2.0/README.md

 #### User Channels

-- The channels in which the user is a member are displayed in the middle.
-As a rule, these are also channels that the user has hosted.
+- In the middle are the channels that the user has joined or which he/she has hosted.
 The last post of the user is displayed in the channels.
 Linked here are the channel host and the channel itself.
+- If the user is not registered, the request to register can be seen here.

 #### Slackbook User